 The post Our Favorite Books of 2016 appeared first on Oliver Sacks, M.D..

 Dear Friends, As we mark the one-year anniversary of Dr. Sacks’s death on August 30, we are grateful for your messages of support, and for the fact that his...

 The post Remembering Oliver Sacks appeared first on Oliver Sacks, M.D..

-A Mind-Opening Film - 6 months ago
+A Mind-Opening Film - one year ago

 A few days ago we had an opportunity to see “Life, Animated,” which opens around the country this weekend.
 Exquisitely crafted, this film introduces us to Owen Suskind: handsome (not...